 Every business websites provide detailed information, many are also offering facilities to perform transactions online.
 With such conveniences, visitors browsing the site get to immediately review the information, consider and compare options available, make informed choices and secure deals all within a few clicks.
 The same goes for websites managed by hotel, hospitality or leisure establishments, which must be easy-to-navigate, reader-friendly, enticing as well as engaging.

 To vie for a slice of the enormous appetites of the global food tourist market, these establishments must answer that critical question: has the website catered to visitors who mainly browse in their preferred language?

 If yes… are the localized language versions reader-friendly and equally engaging?
 It is the same comfort that we ourselves want when buying a product, to be able to read and understand their labels and instructions, which is a fact attesting to the age-old adage… “Can’t read, won’t buy”.

 Food Tourism is an added incentive and is definitely one that’s here to stay with generations of visiting tourists.
-There’s also that burgeoning number of savvy travelers around the world who prefer the D-I-Y experience in planning and booking their holidays.
-Unfortunately, for travelers who are unfamiliar with the language of a website, they will not get to know important information such as ‘things to see’, ‘things to do’, ‘unique eats that made the country famous’, etc. It is obvious that these travelers will give a higher ‘bounce rate’ for the website.
+There’s also that burgeoning number of savvy travellers around the world who prefer the D-I-Y experience in planning and booking their holidays.
+Unfortunately, for travellers who are unfamiliar with the language of a website, they will not get to know important information such as ‘things to see’, ‘things to do’, ‘unique eats that made the country famous’, etc. It is obvious that these travellers will give a higher ‘bounce rate’ for the website.
 They would rather browse other websites promoting the same destination in their preferred language.